 Cameron County reports 2 coronavirus-related deaths

-A man from Brownsville and a woman from Laguna Vista died as a result of the virus, according to a news release from Cameron County.
+A man from Brownsville and a woman from Brownsville died as a result of the virus, according to a news release from Cameron County.

-Cameron County also reported that 109 people had tested positive for the virus, bringing the total number of confirmed cases to 23,818.
-Of them, 21,475 are classified as "recovered."
+Cameron County also reported that 53 people tested positive for COVID-19, bringing the total number of confirmed cases to 23,871.

 More News